By Attorney Jeana Vogel

 Secure All Your Accounts

 Make sure all joint accounts are closed and things are divided pursuant to the Marital Settlement Agreement and/or Final Judgment.
-This includes, but is not limited to: bank accounts, credit cards, credit accounts, insurance policies, and joint outstanding checks or debts to be paid.
+This includes but is not limited to bank accounts, credit cards, credit accounts, insurance policies, and joint outstanding checks or debts to be paid.
 Ensure that you establish credit accounts in your name only.
 Usually, there is a provision in the Marital Settlement Agreement that neither party shall incur any debt or liability in the other party’s name.
-However, in the even your ex-spouse breaches this requirement, it is time consuming and can be expensive ensuring you are not held liable for your ex-spouse through a joint account that was not timely closed and/or liquidated.
+However, even if your ex-spouse breaches this requirement, it is time-consuming and can be expensive to ensure you are not held liable for your ex-spouse through a joint account that was not timely closed and/or liquidated.

-Check that all of your accounts (bank, bills, memberships, health insurance, auto insurance, life insurance, etc.) have the right name, address and personal information for you to access.
-You will also want to change any passwords that your ex-spouse know and/or could figure out.
+Check that all of your accounts (bank, bills, memberships, health insurance, auto insurance, life insurance, etc.) have the right name, address, and personal information for you to access.
+You will also want to change any passwords that your ex-spouse knows and/or could figure out.
 It is best to be on the offensive than the defensive with these matters.

 Change the locks on your doors if you have not already done so after separating from your ex-spouse.
 If nothing else, this will help you sleep better at night.

 If you and your ex-spouse acquired vehicles in your joint names, it is likely that you will have to transfer automobiles pursuant to your Marital Settlement Agreement and/or Final Judgment.
-This process will include obtaining updated title, registration and tags.
-If you are transferring title to an ex-spouse, ensure they update title, registration and tags into their own names within a reasonable period of time.
-If not, insist this be done either through communicating with your ex-spouse, attorneys and/or seek the court’s assistance.
+This process will include obtaining updated titles, registration, and tags.
+If you are transferring the title to an ex-spouse, ensure they update the title, registration, and tags into their own names within a reasonable period of time.
+If not, insist this be done either through communicating with your ex-spouse, attorneys, and/or seeking the court’s assistance.
 Marital Settlement Agreements usually have a provision that protects you from ultimate responsibility in the event of an accident.
 However, this is another matter that could cost you money and time to rectify.